acxgray/acxgray/README.md

 # ℹ About Me
-I'm a 4th Year BS Information Technology Student and Back-end Web Developer based from Quezon City, Philippines.
-Currently learning and advancing on MERN Stack.
+I'm Clarence, a BS Information Technology (BSIT) Graduate and Web Developer based from Quezon City, Philippines.
+Currently learning and focusing on MERN Stack.
 I want to learn more by building scalable apps/systems and to be trained also.
 <br><br>

 # ✅ Skills